Persistent pelvic pain

 - physical factors such as physical health conditions, inflammation and hormones

-- psychological factors such as how pain affects your mood and sleep and how you think about your pain
+- psychological factors such as how pain affects your mood and sleep, and how you think about your pain

-- social factors such as relationships, your workplace and social connections
+- social factors such as your relationships, workplace and social connections

-Often the pain will start with a physical cause.
-However, even when the cause is no longer present, your body may still experience pain.
 Gynaecological conditions, digestive system problems, urinary system issues or pelvic muscle or nerve irritation can all contribute to PPP.

 Other physical causes that can contribute to PPP include: